 Many of the best dental clinics in Turkey are located in Istanbul, which is a popular tourist destination in its own right.
 For visitors heading to the beach to enjoy the Mediterranean climate, there are also clinics in the south-coast city of Antalya and other coastal resort towns.

 Standards, qualifications and regulation

-Dentists in Turkey must train for five years at one of the country’s 15 schools of dentistry.
-After obtaining their DDS degree they may specialize with a further five years’ education in the fields of orthodontics or prosthodontics.
+Dentists in Turkey must train for five years at one of the country's 15 schools of dentistry.
+After obtaining their Bachelor's in Dental Science, they may specialize with a further five years' education in the fields of orthodontics or prosthodontics.

 Dentists performing any kind of cosmetic dentistry may also become members of the Turkish Academy of Aesthetic Dentistry (EDAD).
 This is optional, but it shows a dentist is committed to staying up-to-date with advancements and changes in the field through continued education.

 Although the majority of dental clinics in Turkey maintain high standards, there are unfortunately some dentists who are trying to make a profit without having the correct qualifications or equipment.

 It's therefore very important to do your own research before visiting a dental center in Turkey – just as you should with any location, in fact!
 Further down you will find some tips for choosing the best dentist in Turkey for your needs.